NANDbrew/NANDTweaks/README.md

 - Box Labels: Add pictograms to tobacco, tea, coffee and candle boxes

 **Chip Log Alternate mode**
-- Chip log can be toggled between normal and nm/hr acurrate
+- Chip log can be toggled between normal (140 miles per degree) and alternate (60 per degree)
-- Scale can be changed (changes chiplog and depending on setting, the mission ui)
-  - 60 matches real world nautical miles
-  - 90 matches normal mission miles
+- When enabled, changes mission pane to 60 miles per degree
-  - 140 matches normal chip log knots

 **Bailing Tweaks**
 - Adjusts the minimum water level at which the bailing bucket works.